prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 Not everything that was necessary in the past remains necessary today.
 De Bono urges us to question every component: "If we could not justify its existence, why is it here?"

 **Software Application**: The transition from ESB (Enterprise Service Bus) architectures to event-driven microservices exemplifies this rule.
-ESBs centralized integration logicâ€”a reasonable choice when orchestration was the dominant pattern.
+ESBs centralized integration logic a reasonable choice when orchestration was the dominant pattern.
 But as systems scaled, the ESB became a bottleneck.
 Challenging its necessity led to choreography-based patterns using message brokers like Kafka, where services react to events autonomously.

 In distributed systems, the shift from leader-based replication to leaderless architectures (as in Dynamo and Cassandra) similarly challenged the assumption that coordination requires a single authority.